WHY THE DETROIT REGION

 The Detroit Region’s centralized location and robust transportation infrastructure connects you with the world.
 Our region offers unparalleled access to the U.S. and Canadian markets–with half their combined population within a 10-hour drive.

-Situated right on the Canadian border, Detroit is home to Michigan’s largest seaport and the busiest northern border crossing in the United States.
+Situated right on the Canadian border, The Detroit Region has the busiest North American border crossing in the United States.
 The region’s international border currently sees more freight traffic than any other border in the world, and the State of Michigan is planning to further expand cross-border trade with the new Gordie Howe International Bridge in 2024.

 The Detroit Region also has seven major interstates, four Class I railroads, seven cargo ports, and 15 airports.
 Our largest international airport is the nationally ranked Detroit Metropolitan Airport, which offers over 140 non-stop flight destinations to four continents.
 And with 7,062 square miles of land surrounded by 20% of the world’s freshwater supply, the region has ample space and resources for your development.